-• Illness.
+- Illness.
 Students who are too ill to attend a class or required event should report to the school nurse.
 (If the nurse is unavailable, students should report to the residence hall reception desk.)
 In order for an absence to be excused, the student must communicate with the nurse prior to the class period(s) or events to be missed.
 The nurse will determine all absences that are to be excused for medical reasons.
-If a student has seen his or her own doctor, a written excuse should be provided to the nurse and attendance coordinator, who will then notify the appropriate faculty and staff.

-- Emergency.
-If a family or personal emergency arises, parents/guardians must contact the attendance coordinator at 864.282.3824 or send an email to attendance@ scgsah.org.
+If a student has seen his or her own doctor, a written excuse should be provided to the nurse and attendance coordinator, who will then notify the appropriate faculty and staff. - Emergency.
+If a family or personal emergency arises, parents/guardians must contact the attendance coordinator at 864.282.3824 or send an email to attendance@scgsah.org.
 The Dean will review the absence and give final approval.
-The student is responsible for contacting faculty members to coordinate missed work.
-College Visits.
+The student is responsible for contacting faculty members to coordinate missed work. - College Visits.
 Students and parents are encouraged to plan college visits and auditions during weekends and school holidays whenever possible.

 Seniors are allowed four excused absences for college visits, which must be taken prior to April 15.
 In order to be excused, all college visits and auditions must be approved at least two weeks in advance.
 For local colleges and schools, partial day visits will be approved.
 Full day visits will only be approved when required.
 Parents/guardians will submit a request to the attendance coordinator, who will forward the request to the art department chair and dean for approval.
-Students are responsible for coordinating missed work with respective faculty members prior to their absence(s). - College Visits.
-Students and parents are encouraged to plan college visits and auditions during weekends and school holidays whenever possible.
-Seniors are allowed four excused absences for college visits, which must be taken prior to April 15.
-In order to be excused, all college visits and auditions must be approved at least two weeks in advance.
-For local colleges and schools, partial day visits will be approved.
-Full day visits will only be approved when required.
-Parents/guardians will submit a request to the attendance coordinator, who will forward the request to the art department chair and dean for approval.
-Students are responsible for coordinating missed work with respective faculty members prior to their absence(s). - Religious Holidays.
+Students are responsible for coordinating missed work with respective faculty members prior to their absence(s).

+- Religious Holidays.
 Parents/guardians may request that a student be absent from school in order to observe a religious holiday.
 The request must be submitted in writing by a parent/guardian to the attendance coordinator at least two weeks in advance of the absence.
 The student is responsible for coordinating with respective faculty members regarding missed work. - Participation in school-approved competitions, trips, auditions or performances.
 A faculty member may request that a student participate in these events during the school day.
 Students who do not have at least a C average, or who have been absent four or more times (excused or unexcused) may be denied the opportunity to participate after consultation between the classroom teacher, sponsoring teacher, and/or department chair.